 Scotland’s Gardens Scheme returns for 2023, introducing early season spring highlights to start the garden opening year in style.
 The charity will open gardens the length and breadth of Scotland throughout 2023, raising funds for hundreds of charities and involving over 1000 volunteers.

-Scotland’s Gardens Scheme support the opening of gardens throughout Scotland to the public, raising funds for charity through garden gate tickets, plant sales and teas.
+Scotland’s Gardens Scheme supports the opening of gardens throughout Scotland to the public, raising funds for charity through garden gate tickets, plant sales, and teas.
 Most are privately owned and are normally inaccessible to the public at other times.
-60% of funds raised at each garden opening may go to garden owner’s charity of choice with the remainder being donated to Scotland’s Gardens Scheme and its beneficiary charities, Maggie’s, the Queen’s Nursing Institute Scotland and Perennial.
+60% of funds raised at each garden opening may go to the garden owner’s charity of choice, with the remainder being donated to Scotland’s Gardens Scheme and its beneficiary charities; Maggie’s, the Queen’s Nursing Institute Scotland, and Perennial.
 Scotland’s Gardens Scheme is powered by volunteers and has been raising funds for charity through garden openings since 1931.

 New gardens opening for the first time, or returning after an absence, range from small private gardens to gardens on a grand scale:

 • Scone Palace will open its gates for SGS as part of the Scottish Snowdrop Festival from 25th January to 11th March, with the chance to join Head Gardener, Beechgrove presenter, and SGS Ambassador, Brian Cunningham and his team to plant snowdrops in the green.

 • Baravalla Garden in Argyll opens for the first time in May.
 A rare chance to visit the 26-acre garden of two renowned plant hunters, Peter Cox MBE and Sir Peter Hutchinson, started over 50 years ago with collections from all over the world.